davidbegin/python-in-the-morning/Week2/Saturday/README.md

 - Not knowing the type of a parameter greatly limits the set of operations that can be performed on a term of that type.
-  - Begin Speak: The more we know, the more wee can do safely
+  - Begin Speak: The more we know, the more we can do safely